asgardkm/gaitAnalyzer/README.md

 MATLAB code for gait analysis of a research subject's recorded marker coordinates and forceplate values of a trial walk.

 # Introduction
-Hello!
-This is my first proper programming project, as well as my first project on GitHub, so this page may not be yet as refined as it could be (please bear with me :))

 This code was written in order to analyze the gait of a trial research subject.
 It does so by first reading in raw marker coordinate information and forceplate data from a trial walk.
 It then processes it and cleans it, eliminating markers with